 Stretching your body is one of the best things you can do for your health.
 It helps relieve pain and stiffness, improve your posture, and get a better night’s sleep.
 But did you know that assisted stretching—that is, stretching with the help of a friend or therapist—can also help relieve joint and muscle issues?

-When it comes to relieving joint and muscle problems, assisted stretching can be one of the most effective tools in your arsenal.
+When relieving joint and muscle problems, assisted stretching can be one of the most effective tools in your arsenal.
 It allows you to stretch deeper than you would otherwise, giving your muscles and joints the extra space they need to heal themselves.

 It is also helpful because it can be customized for any body part.
 For example, if you have trouble getting into certain positions because of an injury or illness, there are many ways to adapt to work.